jeffmo/tube/README.md

 # Tube

 ```
-NOTE: Tube is a side-project of mine that I spend varying amounts of time on.
-My original goal for this project was to get more hands-on experience
+NOTE: Tube is a side-project of mine that I spend varying amounts of
+time on.
+My original goal for this project was to get more hands-on
-with how Rust's concurrency abstractions work and perform.
-As such, I've spent most of my time exploring how the design fits within the constraints
+experience with how Rust's concurrency abstractions work and perform.
+As such, I've spent most of my time exploring how the design fits within
-of Rust and very little (AKA zero) time on polishing some of the API details, writing docs, or attempting to use Tubez in a real-world use case -- but
+the constraints of Rust and very little (AKA zero) time on polishing
+some of the API details, writing docs, or attempting to use Tubez in
-each of those things are on my mental roadmap.
+a real-world use case -- but each of those things are on my mental
+roadmap.

-Until this project makes more devopment progress, I do not recommend trying to do anything with it.
+Until this project makes more development progress, I do not recommend
+trying to do anything with it.
 ```

 Tubez is an abstraction over http2/3 (and, eventually, websocket and webtransport) for establishing long-lived, uni- and bi-directional streams of binary